-Planned Outages for Service Improvements
+Planned Outages for Maintenance and System Improvements

 If you’ll be affected by a planned outage, we’ll send you a letter in advance, so you can prepare.
 We know that outages are inconvenient, but our objective is to prevent bigger problems in the future.

 Our crews will work as quickly and safely as possible to restore your electric service.
+We appreciate your patience.

 - If you have medical support equipment that is dependent on electricity, be ready with your back-up plan to maintain the use of your equipment.